xoxwaw/gotit.finalproject/README.md

 ### Application Environment Setup

+You should create an `.env` file for environment setup.
+A `.env` file example can be referred by `.env.example`.
 Inside the environment config file `.env`, you can specify the environment.
 Change the user and password for the database if you happen to change those in the steps above.